AHSRI Health Outcomes Workshops

 Expressions of interest in future workshops

-We anticipate holding further Health Outcomes Workshops later in the year, tentatively during the week commencing 20 November but possibly earlier.
+We anticipate holding further Health Outcomes Workshops in 2018.

 Some participants have expressed an interest in a workshop with a particular focus on Instrument and Measures for Health Outcomes Assessment.
 If you are interested in participating in such a workshop please contact us.